nystromb/cob-spec-server/README.md

 ## Starting the server
 Now run `java -jar build/libs/cob-spec-server.jar -p YOUR_PORT`

+## Command line options

 By default it runs on port 5000, so you may run the this command without the -p option.
 The server also serves files from the /public/ directory in the project root.
-You may also tell the server to serve up a different directory by passing in different directory when you go to run your server.
+You may also tell the server to serve up a different directory by passing in the directory of your choice when you go to run your server.

 For example: `java -jar build/libs/cob-spec-server.jar -d /your/public/directory/`

-Visit the server in your browser at localhost:YOUR_PORT
+Visit the server in your browser at `http://localhost:YOUR_PORT`